 The menu bar above will guide you to the downloadable files and the products for sale.

-I ordered extra hardware to assemble the printed parts, and have built a store here (see menu bar above) to sell kits with exactly what you need to make each rig work.
-For those without access to a 3D printer, I am also offering kits for sale with all the printed parts.
-These all require assembly, so check the kit information to see if you are comfortable with the required procedures.
-I will try to have a few of each of the 3D printed parts on hand so I can ship as soon as an order arrives.
-International shipping is too complicated for the free WordPress ecommerce plugin I found, so I can only ship to the US for now.
+You can buy kits (see menu bar above) of the hardware with exactly what you need to make each rig work.
+For those without access to a 3D printer, you can buy kits with all the printed parts.
+These all require configuration for particular cameras, so check the kit information to see if you are comfortable with the required procedures.
+I generally ship the day after an order arrives.
+International shipping is too complicated for my WordPress ecommerce plugin, so I can only ship to the US for now.